 Founder and Director

 Light has been teaching young chess players for fifteen years.
-In addition to the Educational Light School of Chess and Math, Light has taught in both school and after school programs, including the Princeton Day School, LREI, the Browning School, and currently, St. Bernard's School.
+In addition to the Educational Light School of Chess , Light has taught in both school and after school programs, including the Princeton Day School, LREI, the Browning School, and currently, St. Bernard's School and the Buckley School.
 He grew up in Rome, and now lives in NYC with his wife Monica and their son Luca.
-While Light has led many students to win state and national championships, his true joy is in sharing the wonder of chess and math.
+While Light has led many students to win state and national championships, his true joy is in sharing the wonder of chess .

 Maurice Ashley, 2004's US Chess Federation Grandmaster of the Year, now brings his talents and passion to Educational Light!
 A world-renowned teacher, Ashley coached his teams to win the national championships three times, authored acclaimed chess books and apps, and gave lively play-by-play analysis of high profile chess matches including Man vs. Machine (IBM vs. Kasparov) and World Championship events as the ESPN chess commentator.

 In addition to teaching at Educational Light, Maurice serves as a Joint Fellow at Harvard and MIT expanding the world of chess through innovative use of technology.
 Ashley views chess as a powerful character-building vehicle for all children and especially at-risk youth.
 He travels internationally to inspire and to teach.

 FIDE Woman Grandmaster